 How Does Nicotine Affect Your Brain?

 When you inhale nicotine through cigarettes or e-cigarettes, it enters your bloodstream and travels throughout your body.
 Once inside your brain, it binds with receptors located in several parts of your brain.
-These receptors are responsible for regulating your emotions, memory, attention, learning, and motivation.
+These receptors regulate your emotions, memory, attention, learning, and motivation.

 When nicotine interacts with these receptors, it triggers a series of chemical reactions that produce feelings of pleasure and relaxation.
 This explains why smokers feel so relaxed when they light up their next cigarette.